Next Start

 • Students can earn an associate degree, diploma or certificate, depending on the school and program.

-Another thing to consider when choosing between community college and trade school is the reputation and industry connections the school has.
+Another thing to consider when considering trade school vs. community college is the reputation and industry relationships the school has.

-UTI offers a variety of Manufacturer-Specific Advanced Training programs, some of which are paid for by employers and can lead to job offers after graduation.15 If you’re looking to become a technician, welder or machinist, these industry relationships can give you a leg up as you start your career.
+UTI offers a variety of Manufacturer-Specific Advanced Training programs, some of which are paid for by employers and can lead to full-time offers after graduation.15 If you’re looking to become a technician, welder or machinist, these industry relationships may give you a leg up as you pursue your career.
 This is one reason you might choose trade school over a community college.

 Read: The Difference Between College, Trade School and Universal Technical Institute